Humans + Dogs: The Longest Love Story

 The first time I lost sight of Remy, I thought I would die.
 I thought he would die.
 He had just turned one and would be forever lost opens in a new tabto the mountain.
 But he wasn’t lost at all; he knew where I was and found me in due time, albeit far too long for my liking.
 While it was the first, it was certainly not the last time he took it upon himself to alter the course of an outing.
 As the years passed, I learned to let Remy “get lost,” and his gift was to let me do the same, to be alone but know that he would always find me.
 Even when we’re not in the wilderness, dogs invite us to abide momentary disorientation in service of experiencing a kind of peace, a solitude in the present, that our busy world rarely allows.

 Clearly, dogs play many other important roles in the lives of modern humans, and they work hard at them.
-They enable the disabled, detect disease, aid in conservation, find bombs and drugs and lost people … the list goes on.
+They enable the disabledopens in a new tab, detect diseaseopens in a new tab, aid in conservation, find bombs and drugs and lost people…the list goes on.
 So where do we go from here?
 How does this unique relationship continue to evolve, and what factors will influence how that happens?

 Humans are social animals, as, of course, are dogs.
 Practically speaking, what this means is that humans require face-to-face interaction with others to learn, adapt and thrive.
 Though I can only cite anecdotal evidence in support, I have a hunch that as our virtual existence expands and we increasingly disconnect from one another and from the dwindling wild around us, dogs will remain our lifeline for real contact with the senses and the spaces we’ve abandoned.